clojurists-together/clojuriststogether.org/content/news/2025/2025 Annual Funding Sept Oct Update.md

 - First steps toward a big cleanup of [Encore](https://www.taoensso.com/encore) to make it smaller and/or more modular.
 This'll be the first step toward trying to improve Babashka support across more of my libs (esp.
 Telemere).  <br>

----

-## Toby Crawley
-2025 Critical Infrastructure: Clojars Maintentance and Support
-Published xxxx,xx  2025

-Toby's report includes links to Clojars Changelogs for August through xxx 2025 as well as an overview of fixes and updates.
-He monitors community channels on a regular basis.
-If you have any issues or questions about Clojars, you can find him in the [`#clojars` channel on the Clojurians Slack](https://clojurians.slack.com/archives/C0H28NMAS), or you can file an issue on the [main Clojars GitHub repository](https://github.com/clojars/clojars-web/issues/new/choose).